What is Sounds-Write Revisited?

 The course has been designed by John Walker, the author of the Sounds-Write programme, together with experts in online learning, giving you in-depth and interactive course content.
 The course is asynchronous, so you can study in your own time for the three weeks while the course is open.

-The first course will run from 14 Nov - 6 Dec 2020 and be led by one or more of our experienced trainers who will provide you, and the cohort of trainees studying alongside you, with support along the way.
+The course is led by one or more of our experienced trainers who will provide you, and the cohort of trainees studying alongside you, with support along the way.
 As well as the pre-recorded course content, the trainers will answer your questions and work with you in developing your practice through focused workshops via Zoom.

 The 3 weeks of the course gives you time to refresh your phonics teaching and although you can do the course in its entirety, we recommend you focus on the sections that are most relevant to you.